microsoft/kernel-memory-extension-example/README.md

 ## Neighbor search indexes, quality and performance

 The connector does not create IVFFlat or HNSW indexes on Postgres tables, and uses exact nearest neighbor search.

-Depending on your scenario you might want to create these indexes manually, considering precision and performance trade-offs.
-We welcome PRs to make this aspect configurable.
+Depending on your scenario you might want to create these indexes manually, considering precision and performance trade-offs, or you can customize the SQL used to create tables via configuration.

-> An **IVFFlat** index divides vectors into lists, and then searches a subset of those lists that are closest to the
+> An **IVFFlat** index divides vectors into lists, and then searches a subset
-> query vector.
-It has **faster build times** and uses **less memory** than HNSW, but has **lower query performance**
+> of those lists that are closest to the query vector.
+It has **faster build times**
+> and uses **less memory** than HNSW, but has **lower query performance**
 > (in terms of speed-recall tradeoff).

 > An **HNSW** index creates a multilayer graph.
-It has **slower build times** and uses **more memory** than IVFFlat,
+It has **slower build times**
+> and uses **more memory** than IVFFlat, but has **better query performance**
-> but has **better query performance** (in terms of speed-recall tradeoff).
-There’s no training step like IVFFlat, so
+> (in terms of speed-recall tradeoff).
+There’s no training step like IVFFlat,
-> the index can be created without any data in the table.
+> so the index can be created without any data in the table.

 See https://github.com/pgvector/pgvector for more information.

 ## Memory Indexes and Postgres tables

 The Postgres memory connector will create "memory indexes" automatically, one DB table for each memory index.

-Tables have one hard coded **comment** attached, used to filter out other tables that might be present.
+Table names have a configurable **prefix**, used to filter out other tables that might be present.
+The prefix is mandatory, cannot be empty, we suggest using the default `km_` prefix.
-Tables without such comment are ignored when **Listing Tables** (Memory Index List) and when **Deleting Tables** (Delete Memory Index), to avoid leaking extraneous tables, or deleting them.

-However, Insert and Update operations do not check for such comment, so there's a small risk of attempting to read records or write records into extraneous tables in the DB, which would most likely result in errors.

 Overall we recommend not mixing external tables in the same DB used for Kernel Memory.

+## Column names and table schema

+The connector uses a default schema with predefined columns and indexes.

+You can change the field names, and if you need to add additional columns or indexes, you can also customize the `CREATE TABLE` SQL statement.
+You can use this approach, for example, to use IVFFlat or HNSW.

+See `PostgresConfig` class for details.